-- Select applicants for interview - Notify the Local Authority, in writing, of the names of the applicants selected for interview for the post of the headteacher - Where appropriate, recommend one of the interviewed applicants to the governing body for approval
+- Select applicants for interview - Notify the Local Authority, in writing, of the names of the applicants selected for interview for the post of the Headteacher - Where appropriate, recommend one of the interviewed applicants to the governing body for approval

-The Governing Body may wish to seek advice from their linked Local Authority adviser or their External Adviser.
+The Governing Body would seek advice from their linked Local Authority adviser or their External Adviser.
 Schools HR can provide advice on recruitment process and procedure.